vircadia/vircadia-docs-sphinx/docs/source/developer/interface/command-line-parameters.md

     --no-updater

-Check to see if the machine meets the minimum specification requirements.
+Checks to see if the machine meets the minimum specification requirements.

     --checkMinSpec